ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 ## Examine files

-Instead of mounting the secret into the existing pod, Kubernetes will recreate new pods instead.
-This is intentional.
+At first, recreatng the pods seems like an excessive response to a configuration change.
+Yet, this is an intentional behavior.
+Pods are meant to be emphemeral.
 Even Statefulset pods should be designed to survive a pod being deleted and recreated.
 Let's examine the new web pod to see how our Secret is presented inside the pod:

 1. Examine the `web.yml` file.
 Notice that under `volumeMounts`, we mounted the secret under `/config/drupal-db`.
 2. Return to the List the pods in your cluster: